hwalia099/Fitness-App/README.md

 **9. User Authentication Testing**

-- As a tester, I want to verify the sign in/sign up feature with all the options such as email login, phone login, Gmail login, and check if account exists for phone, email.
+- As a developer, I want to verify the sign in/sign up feature with all the options such as email login, phone login, Gmail login, and check if account exists for phone, email.

 **10. User Profile Testing**

-- As a tester, I want to verify the profile setup for a new user and the profile update options to edit target weight etc. This should reflect a few parameter changes, for example, target BMI.
+- As a developer, I want to verify the profile setup for a new user and the profile update options to edit target weight etc. This should reflect a few parameter changes, for example, target BMI.

 **11. Graph Testing**

-- As a tester, I want to verify the various graphs plotted against each user.
+- As a developer, I want to verify the various graphs plotted against each user.

 **12. Data Entry Testing**

-- As a tester, I want to check the daily update mechanism for the calories intake, burn etc. Dates later than today should be disabled, and past data should be editable.
+- As a developer, I want to check the daily update mechanism for the calories intake, burn etc. Dates later than today should be disabled, and past data should be editable.

 **13. Workout Schedule Feature**